 Please note that application for admission to the YIA program is entirely an online process.

 There are no paper forms for applicants to complete.
 There is no application fee or any cost to apply.

 Applicants are required to submit a Curriculum Vitae (maximum 3 pages), two letters of recommendation, a personal statement on how the YIA program will allow you to advance in your professional career plan (word document of 300 words maximum), where you have the opportunity to demonstrate what you have accomplished and what your goals are for the future after you complete the YIA program.

-- Interested Candidates must have interest or experience in the fields of evaluation, data collection and analysis, and Indigenous ways of knowing
+- Interested Candidates must have interest in the fields of evaluation, data collection and analysis, and Indigenous ways of knowing

 - Must be a Nigerian citizen based in Nigeria due to the terms and funding of this program.

 - Be 25 years or older by January 1, 2022 and be no older than 35 years of age.

 - Applicants must have proficiency in MS applications (Word, Excel, PowerPoint, etc.)

 - Must bring trustworthiness and diplomacy to all interactions.

 - Be respectful, direct and culturally sensitive.

 - You will receive coaching and mentorship via blended learning approaches including online and offline trainings, on-the-job-learning, and structured tutorials

 - Amplify your personal and professional growth: Whether you’re a recent grad, mid-career or experienced professional, you’ll receive unique opportunities to boost your CV and build transferable skills, such as cross-cultural communication, methods of evaluation, data collection and analysis, and Indigenous ways of knowing.

 - Access high-quality training and resources: You’ll receive specialized training and resources from our global partners who are highly acclaimed in the field of Monitoring and Evaluation and International Development, Data Analysis, and Indigenous ways of Knowing

 - Participate in regular partner meetings to share learning.
 These are opportunities to share and learn from one another and in some instances, the happenings in other related programs as well.

 - Be part of an international network: You’ll connect with like-minded, passionate Nigerians, partner organizations and youth around the nation.
 Joining this network will include first access to future African Evaluation Association (AfrEA) opportunities, domestically and internationally.